Creamy Poppy Seed Salad Dressing

 Copycat Chipotle Honey Vinaigrette

 Last week was salad week here.
 Every once-in-a-while I go on a week-long campaign to make salads for dinner every night.
 Now, these are not little ole wimpy salads.
 No, they are meal-sized salads that dreams are made of.
 To add a special touch I often make dressings from scratch, like this copycat Chipotle honey vinaigrette.
 This dressing checked all the boxes.
 It has the perfect consistency.
 Nice and creamy.
-A little sweat.
+A little sweet.
 And a little heat.
 Heck, I just realized that my favorite salad dressings are a lot like barbecue sauces!
 Huh!

 Copycat Chipotle Honey Vinaigrette